AckerlyXu/heima/articles/cosmos-db/distribute-data-globally.md

 <!-- Notice in meta: 全球范围 to 多个数据中心范围 -->

 # How to distribute data multiple-region with Azure Cosmos DB
 Azure is ubiquitous - it has a multiple-region footprint across china and is continuously expanding.
-With its worldwide presence, one of the differentiated capabilities Azure offers to its developers is the ability to build, deploy, and manage multiple-region distributed applications easily.
+With its china-wide presence, one of the differentiated capabilities Azure offers to its developers is the ability to build, deploy, and manage multiple-region distributed applications easily.
 <!-- Notice: 全球 to 多个区域分布 -->

 [Azure Cosmos DB](../cosmos-db/introduction.md) is 21Vianet's multiple-region distributed, multi-model database service for mission-critical applications.
 Azure Cosmos DB provides turnkey multiple-region distribution, [elastic scaling of throughput and storage](../cosmos-db/partition-data.md) worldwide, single-digit millisecond latencies at the 99th percentile, [five well-defined consistency levels](consistency-levels.md), and guaranteed high availability, all backed by [industry-leading SLAs](https://www.azure.cn/support/sla/cosmos-db/).
 Azure Cosmos DB [automatically indexes data](http://www.vldb.org/pvldb/vol8/p1668-shukla.pdf) without requiring you to deal with schema and index management.
 It is multi-model and supports document, and columnar data models.
 As a cloud-born service, Azure Cosmos DB is carefully engineered with multi-tenancy and multiple-region distribution from the ground up.